-Appendix A contains a short glossary of certain technical terms used in this manual in describing the operation and capabilities of these utilities.
+Appendix A contains a short glossary of certain technical terms this manual uses to describe SuperPak's operation and capabilities.

-1.2 Copying the SuperPak Programs
+1.3 Copying SuperPak Programs

 The SuperPak utility diskette is a formatted, single-sided, eight-sector data diskette with no DOS on it.
-This makes it compatible with the COPY function of both DOS 1.1 and DOS 2.0.
+This makes it compatible with the COPY function of DOS 1.1 and 2.x.
 The following steps tell you how to copy it; you may also want to refer to the discussion of the COPY command in your IBM DOS manual.

-Step 1.
 Put a write-protect tab on the SuperPak diskette.
 This will prevent accidental erasure during the copying process.

-Step 2.
-Boot the system with DOS 1.1, DOS 2.0, or other subsequent version of PC-DOS.
+Boot the system with your DOS diskette.
 This should be a working copy of DOS and not the original master diskette.

+Step 3a

-Step 3a.
-If you have only one floppy drive, enter
+If you have only one floppy drive, enter:

 COPY B:.
-A:<enter>
+A:<Enter>